Transcend Therapy Services

 Ketamine Infusion Therapy/Ketamine Assisted Psychotherapy is ideal for people suffering from treatment resistant depression, anxiety, suicidal ideations, OCD, PTSD and chronic pain conditions with no relief from other medications or therapeutic interventions.

 Ketamine is a very short acting medication.
 Generally speaking, any side effect experienced from Ketamine will be short-term and will subside after the infusion has stopped.
 It can be normal to have slight increases in blood pressure and heart rate during an infusion.
-A small percentage of patient do experience some nausea during or right after the infusion.
+A small percentage of patients do experience some nausea during or right after the infusion.
 Nausea, elevated blood pressure and heart rate are easily managed through IV medications during the session should these arise.
-Most patient who do not eat for three hours prior to the session, and keep their eyes closed or use eyeshades during the session, will not experience any nausea.
+Most patients who do not eat for three hours prior to the session, and keep their eyes closed or use eyeshades during the session, will not experience any nausea.

 During your medical intake, we will determine if you need to alter your medication regime prior to treatment.
 There are only a few medications that should be altered prior to initiating treatment.
 For instance, stimulant medications, benzodiazepines, and medications like Lamictal may need to be held or adjusted prior to treatment.